Mock¶

 assert "db_path" == os.listdir()

-Another alternative is to define the return value separately:
+Another option is to define the return value separately:

 @mock.patch("os.listdir")